BSalita/SH_Bidding/README.md

 1. **Download game data:**
     - Good sources of plentiful and robust data include ACBL, BBO, ffbridge, or PBN files.
 A benefit of using BBO data is that its auction serves as ground-truthish for inferred auctions.
 2. **Download to dataframe:**
     - Read the downloaded data, clean, coalesce into a source-native dataframe.
 Endplay can be used to read .lin, .pbn files.
-Minimum necessary columns are Deal.
+Minimum necessary columns are ['Deal'] but board results columns make for more interesting analysis.
 3. **Transform to native:**
     - Transform the source-native dataframe into project-native dataframe.
 4. **Clean and augment:**